 - Stakeholder magazines

-Many of these communication points include an option to comment and ask questions – in other words, keep the conversation going.
-It’s a good idea to have more than one communication channel, because customers have different preferences and not everyone has access to internet 24/7.
+Many of these communication points include an option to comment and ask questions – in other words, to keep the conversation going.
+It’s a good idea to have more than one communication channel.
+Customers have different preferences and not everyone has access to internet 24/7.
 Communication points provide a platform for you as a manufacturer to describe what’s changing, what solutions you’re offering and also a chance to set boundaries on how you want to work with your stakeholders and customers.
-Whatever route you take, emphasis should be on keeping the EU MDR communication clear, timely, frequent and consistent.
+Whatever route you take, emphasis should be on keeping the MDR communication clear, timely, frequent and consistent.

 * * * * *